 A Twitter profile’s timeline consists of 3 sections.
 These are:

 - Ranked Tweets: These tweets appear at the top and are displayed on the basis of relevancy.
-Ranked tweets do not appear in the reverse chronological order and are solely based on the algorithmic calculations.
+Ranked tweets do not appear in reverse chronological order and are solely based on algorithmic calculations.
 The algorithm picks up tweets from my timeline and displays them at the top.
 Most of the tweets in the ranked section have received engagement from the people I follow and the algorithm thinks that I will too engage with the tweet.

 “Ranked tweets are those which Twitter thinks may be relevant to you.”